denisleahy/SNRmodels/README.txt

 How to run
 ----------

-For executable version: run snr.exe (located within snr folder) (not currently provided because of filesize limitation of GitHub)
+For executable version: run snr.exe (located within WindowsExecutable folder)

 For Python version: assuming Python has been added to the PATH, run from the command line using "python snr.py"